Bigless27/Letter-Bold-Algorithm/README.md

-# custom-autocomplete
+# Letter Bold Algorithm
-A custom autocomplete built with angular 4 frame work
+A custom built pipe that will bold every letter in the search results that matches the search value!

+##Running the application
+* Clone it down
+* `npm i`
+* `npm start`